What’s this nonsense?

 We love adventure.
 Really stupid adventures.
 So we like to make sure we’re at the very cutting edge of stupidity and that’s where The Institute of Adventure Research comes in.
 It’s our job to make sure we’re always finding new and ridiculous way to battle the ever increasing march of health and safety.

 We like to test out these stupid ideas on ourselves first before we inflict them on the wider world.
 Sometimes the ideas are just rubbish in a boring way, other times they might just be too stupid to work.
 Often, somehow, through all the chaos they come up trumps.
 A while ago we started filming these rolling shit shows.
-Party because Tom makes terrible notes, but mainly to laugh at them.
+Partly because Tom forgets to record any useful information, but mainly to laugh at them.
 A taste of the results are below…

 Test Run #11 – Balloonacy

 After creating the Icarus Trophy The Institute felt it wasn’t done with the sky.
 Our insurance company had a face on like we’d just laid a yellow turd on their desks when we told them about this one.
 Which of course we had.
 Ahhh the simple glory of floating under a balloon.
 Perhaps more than any other form of transport this epitomises the spirit of Adventurism.
 Once your feet leave the ground you are to a large extent at the mercy of the gods of wind and weather.

 The goal is here to make the world’s most ridiculous air race.
 We will set forth from the starting point and the person who gets the furthest in any given direction (and gets themselves back) will be declared the winner.

 There are a few more tests to be carried out before we’re ready to unleash the Pioneers.
 Clearly.